 American Studies News

 - Due to the coronavirus, the American Studies department has canceled its planned 50th anniversary celebration.
-It will be rescheduled for later in the year.
+It will hopefully be rescheduled within the next few years after the crisis passes.

-- Folloing a series of discussions among students, faculty, and staff, the AMST Department has released a statement on the recent hate speech incidents on campus.
+- Following a series of discussions among students, faculty, and staff, the AMST Department has released a statement on the recent hate speech incidents on campus.

 - Professor Lane's study abroad program in Denmark during Summer 2019 was recently profiled by the College of Humanities and Social Sciences.
 Read the story to find out about the amazing experiences students had.